xinwenfu/GenCyber/SoftwareSecurity/README.md

 ### Hands-on 6: Buffer overflow attack via Python code

 Watch this video tutorial.
-Please note you have to adjust a few thigns in a minor way.
+Please note you have to adjust a few things in a minor way.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/LRNZxCC84RI/0.jpg)](https://youtu.be/LRNZxCC84RI)

 The Python code is /home/kali/GenCyber/vchat/Attack/reverse-shell.py on Kali VM.
-This attacks ubtilizes the buffer overflow vulnerability of the vulnerable chat server and sends a *reverse tcp shell* (one kind of malware code) payload, which connects back to the attacker and spawns a shell (terminal) at the attacker.
+This attack ubtilizes the buffer overflow vulnerability of the vulnerable chat server (i.e., vchat in our case) and sends a *reverse tcp shell* (one kind of malware code) payload, which connects back to the attacker and spawns a shell (Windows terminal) at the attacker's Kali VM.

 Here are steps: